rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 );
 ```

-In the above example, information such as the `userid` and email along with the [**contextual information**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/common-fields#javascript-sdk) is captured.
+In the above example, information such as the `userId` and `email` along with the [**contextual information**](https://docs.rudderstack.com/rudderstack-api/api-specification/rudderstack-spec/common-fields#javascript-sdk) is captured.

+{% hint style="info" %}
+Note that the user's IP address is not automatically collected by the SDK.
+Instead, it is filled in by RudderStack when it receives the client-side events.
+{% endhint %}

+{% hint style="warning" %}
+If you explicitly specify the IP address in the event, RudderStack will use that IP instead of automatically capturing it when collecting the events.
+You can use this feature to anonymize your users' IP - e.g., by supplying a random IP address like `0.0.0.0`.
+{% endhint %}

 The above `identify` call has the following parameters: